 Collecting imitations

-Participants (N=94) were paid to participate in an online version of the children's game of "Telephone".
+Participants (N=94 recruited from Amazon Mechanical Turk) were paid to participate in an online version of the children's game of "Telephone".
 Participants were instructed that they would hear some sound and their task is to reproduce it as accurately as possible using their computer microphone.
 Full instructions are provided in the Supporting Information.
 Participants listened to and imitated 4 sounds, receiving one sound from each of the four categories of sounds drawn at random such that participants were unlikely to hear the same person more than once.
-Recordings that were too quiet (less than --30 dBFS) were not allowed.
+Recordings that were too quiet (less than -30 dBFS) were not allowed.
 Imitations were monitored by an experimenter to catch any gross errors in recording before they were heard by the next generation of imitators.
 For example, recordings were trimmed to the length of the imitation, and recordings with loud sounds in the background were removed.
 The experimenter also blocked sounds that violated the rules of the experiment, e.g., by saying something in English.
-A total of 115 imitations were removed.
+A total of 115 imitations (X% of total) were removed.

 Measuring acoustic similarity

 Acoustic similarity was measured by having research assistants listen to pairs of sounds and rate their subjective similarity.
-On each trial, raters heard two sounds from subsequent generations were played in succession but in random order.
-Then they rated the similarity between the sounds on a 7-point scale.
-They were instructed that a 7 on this scale meant the sounds were nearly identical, whereas a 1 meant the sounds were entirely different and would never be confused.
+On each trial, raters heard two sounds from subsequent generations were played in succession, but in random order.
+They then indicated the similarity between the sounds on a 7-point Likert scale from “Entirely different and would never be confused” to “Nearly identical”.
 Raters were encouraged to use as much of the scale as they could while maximizing the likelihood that, if they did this procedure again, they would reach the same judgments.
 Full instructions are provided in the Supporting Information.
-Ratings were normalized prior to analysis (z-scores).
+Ratings were normalized (z-scored) by rater prior to analysis.

 Collecting transcriptions of imitations